Creating smiles for generations

 The Nintendo Switch Lite system launched.
 Designed specifically for portable play, the compact system plays the library of Nintendo Switch games that work in handheld mode.

-Being accountable to our customers is one of our most important values.
-Our goal is to deliver surprises and, ultimately, smiles to our many Nintendo stakeholders, including our business partners, customers, and employees throughout the Americas.
-That means advancing responsible business practices, supporting human rights, and ensuring we continue to reach ever-higher standards as we grow and learn.
+Our goal is to deliver smiles to our many Nintendo stakeholders, including our consumers, business partners, and employees throughout the Americas.
+That means advancing responsible business practices, supporting human rights, and ensuring we continue to reach ever-higher standards.

 Whether you need customer support, are interested in doing business with us, or have other questions, here’s how to get in touch.